-For girls, you might start to see early physical changes from about 10-11 years – but this can be seen as young as 8, or as old as 13.
-Physical changes around puberty include breast development, changes in body shape and height, growth of pubic and body hair, and the start of periods (menstruation).
+For girls, you might start to see early physical changes from about 10-11 years – but this can happen as young as 8, or as old as 13.
+Physical changes in puberty include:

-For boys, physical changes usually start around 11-12 years – but this can be seen as young as 9, or as old as 14.
-Physical changes include growth of the penis and testes (testicles), height increase, change in body shape, erections with ejaculation, growth of body and facial hair, and changes to voice.
+For boys, physical changes usually start around 11-12 years – but this can happen as young as 9, or as old as 14.
+Physical changes include:

 You might notice that your child shows strong feelings and intense emotions at different times.
 His moods might seem unpredictable, and these emotional ups and downs can lead to increased conflict.
 This is partly because your child’s brain is still learning how to control and express emotions in a grown-up way.

-And your child could go through a ‘bulletproof’ stage of thinking and acting.
-Your child’s decision-making skills are still developing, and she’s still learning about the consequences of her actions.
+And your child might go through a stage of acting without thinking.
+Your child’s decision-making skills are still developing, and she’s still learning that actions have consequences and even risks sometimes.